frankthelen/rools/README.md

 Change detection is based on *level 1 of the facts*.
 In the example below, detected changes are based on `user`, `weather`, `posts` and so on.
 So, whenever a `user` detail changes, all premises and actions that rely on `user` are re-evaluated.
 But only those.

-As you can imagine, this kind of optimization requires some additional overhead (code complexity and runtime memory consumption).
-It unfolds its potential with the number of rules and the number of fact segments.

 ```js
 const facts = {
   user: { ... },